← Back to Insights

 How to fix it.
 Start by auditing your lead capture points.
 Ensure forms ask qualifying questions without creating so much friction that prospects abandon them.
 Implement lead scoring that weights behavioral signals (pricing page visits, demo requests, repeat engagement) more heavily than demographic data alone.
 Route high-scoring leads to sales immediately and place lower-scoring leads into nurture sequences.
 The goal is not to generate more leads.
 It is to ensure good leads do not slip through unqualified.

-2. Disconnected marketing and sales teams
+2. Sign: marketing and sales are disconnected

 How to spot it.
 The clearest indicator is mutual blame.
 Marketing says they send qualified leads that sales ignores.
 Sales says the leads marketing sends are not worth pursuing.
 If you ask both teams to define a "qualified lead" and get two different answers, you have a disconnect.
 Check your CRM for leads that sit untouched for more than 48 hours after being assigned.

 How to fix it.
 Establish a service-level agreement between marketing and sales.
 Define qualification criteria together.
 Set response time requirements.
 Build a shared dashboard that both teams review weekly.
 Create a feedback loop where sales can flag lead quality issues and marketing can adjust targeting accordingly.
 This is not a one-time conversation.
 It is an ongoing operating rhythm that prevents the two teams from drifting apart.
+Most of this is a growth operations problem, not a creative one, and it gets solved with process, not more ads.

-3. Deals stuck in the pipeline
+3. Sign: deals stall in the pipeline

 How to spot it.
 Run a pipeline aging report.
 If a significant percentage of your deals have been in the same stage for 60 days or more, something is broken.
 Stalled deals waste sales capacity and distort your revenue forecast.
 Look for patterns.
 Are deals stalling at a specific stage?
 Is there a common objection that is not being addressed?
 Are prospects losing momentum because follow-up is inconsistent?